viking2917/ionic-epub-reader/README.md

 <script src="js/angularEpubReader.js"></script>
 ```

-Include the custom directive in your index.html file, or in a template.
+Include the custom directive in your index.html file, or in a template (see for example the file ```tab-reader.html``` in the example app).

 ```html
 <ion-pane>